HackathonHackers/code-of-conduct/README.md

 * Refusal to explain or debate social justice concepts
 * Communicating in a 'tone' you don’t find congenial
 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

+## Laws of Robotics

+There are certain commands moderators can enter as comments to manage threads.
+Presently these include:

+* `/thread` — This is our way of locking threads.
+From there on out, only moderators can post.
+* `/slow` — Only one post per minute per user on the thread is allowed.
+* `/ama $AMAer` — Our way of hosting Ask Me Anything's.
+Only the person doing the AMA will be able post on that thread.
+A separate thread will exist for questions, keeping the AMA answers tidy.

+These commands are implemented through [Hackbot](http://hh.gd/hackbot), an extensible Facebook Group automoderator.
+We are looking to expand on these in the future.

 ## FAQs